 Still, educational complexity is not so easily tamed; the pathways that reforms put in place are seldom as stable and standardized as intended.
 This is as true for postsecondary reforms as it is for those primarily targeting K-12 education.
 To give one recent, community college-focused example, Bailey, Jaggars, and Jenkins (2015) have suggested student outcomes can be raised through adoption of what they call “guided pathways,” which provide students with directive guidance and a more focused curriculum—using faculty and advisors to coordinate (or guide) students “instead of letting students find their own paths through college” (p.
 16).
 We might think of the guided pathways approach as something of a spiritual successor to the CCSS—at least to the extent that both reforms propose to manage the complexity of the curricular paths students take.
 Finding much promise in the guided pathways idea, Rose (2016) has nevertheless reminded us of “how messy and unpredictable the process of reform can be” (para.
 12), noting that reforms relying on articulation between faculty members can run into particular challenges: “faculty can have quite different beliefs about concepts like ‘improving students’ lives.’
 And some of these differing beliefs can present resilient barriers to change” (para.
 18).
 Reform initiatives can only standardize so much; where their pathways lead is always partly contingent on the assumptions and aims of the teachers who maintain them.

 Rose (2016) underscores that the politics of pathways—our overt contestation over the paths structured for students—can be complicated or confounded by the ways educators interpret and engage with reform initiatives, something Blase (2005) has called the micropolitics of educational change.
 The term “micropolitics” has been used in education research to account for the heterogeneity, dissensus, and complexity at the core of education work.
 In Achinstein’s (2002) words, “Micropolitical theories … spotlight individual differences, goal diversity, conflict, uses of informal power, and the negotiated and interpretive nature of organizations (Ball, 1987; Blase, 1987, 1991; Hall & Spencer-Hall, 1982)” (p.
 423).
-Adopting a “micropolitical perspective” (Blase, 1991) increases our awareness that educator behavior is not fully shaped and determined by the structures educators participate in; instead, educators partly shape those structures through “the use of formal and informal power … to achieve their goals” (p.
+Adopting what Blase (1991) has identified as a “micropolitical perspective” increases our awareness that educator behavior is not fully shaped and determined by the structures educators participate in; instead, educators partly shape those structures through “the use of formal and informal power … to achieve their goals” (p.
 11; see also Achinstein, 2002; Blase, 2005).
 This interpretive influence of teachers touches virtually every aspect of educational practice.
 The complex process of socializing new teachers is micropolitical (Kelchtermans & Ballet, 2002), as is the messy act of collaboration (Achinstein, 2002; Adamson & Walker, 2011) and the often-overlooked strategic work of interpreting standards and reforms (März & Kelchtermans, 2013; see also Dover, Henning, & Agarwal-Rangnath, 2016).

 Thus, what Rose (2016) identified as messy behavior could be thought of as micropolitical—actions that can serve both “as a positive, facilitative force and as a negative, impeding force” (Blase, 2005, p.
 269, emphasis in original) depending on the assumptions, aims, and actions of educators.
 Though not drawing explicitly on the vocabulary of micropolitics, Shulman (1999) made much the same point when he wrote, “initiatives to reform our schools will surely founder if they ignore the centrality of … teacher conceptions, beliefs, and practices.
 Educational change must always be mediated [emphasis added] through the minds and motives of teachers” (p. vii; see also Gallagher, 2011, p.
 463).
 Writing assessment research on standards-and-testing reforms has said much about mediation—but the bulk of this commentary has been devoted to the ways these reforms mediate education, or are mediated by assessment artifacts and textbooks, and not the ways teachers mediate reforms.
 It is true enough that standards are media—what Jacobson (2015) has called “a genre of policy action” that reformats education (para.
 34; see also Poe, 2008).
 It is true, too, that these standards are articulated through “genres of implementation” like high-stakes tests and textbooks that give standards form and force (Jacobson, 2015, para.
 34; see also Brass, 2014; Hillocks, 2002).
 At the same time, this object-oriented focus risks backgrounding teachers, who are at least as important as tests and textbooks for mediating pathway-related standards.
 Assessment technologies that mediate the CCSS are, themselves, partly contingent on use and interpretation by human actors (see Jacobson, 2015, para.
 43).
 While we might find that “the type of writing assessment mandated by the state will influence the writing instruction that high school students experience” (O’Neill, Murphy, Huot, & Williamson, 2005, p.
 104; see also Hillocks, 2002), the nature and extent of this influence remains “mediated by teachers’ beliefs and attitudes” (Troia & Graham, 2016, p.
 1738)—a point we return to in our findings (§4.0) and discussion (§5.0) sections.